-Chesapeake Energy: Celebrate The Moment Then Keep Going
+Chesapeake Energy: Celebrate The Moment, Then Keep Going

 It has been previously noted in several articles that though the long-term debt was paid, the working capital moved to an increasingly negative figure.
 So basically the long-term debt has been replaced by negative working capital and use of the credit line until more property sales can be accomplished.
 Management may be playing a shell game.

 The challenge for management is to find a very large and extremely profitable discovery.
 Because all that debt will eventually have to be paid.
-Long term, a lack of cash flow progress will hold back the stock.
+Long-term, a lack of cash flow progress will hold back the stock.
 Assets will only sell for decent prices if the results are good.
 Based upon the results shown above, Chesapeake has profitable properties, but not ones that will bring fantastic prices to pay down the debt significantly.
 Too many other operators in nearby areas are getting better results.
 So those operators will get premium pricing for any leases they sell, not Chesapeake.

 This management needs to keep going.
-Early in the presentation, management stated that they eliminated about $590 million of marketing commitments.
+Early in the presentation, management stated that it eliminated about $590 million of marketing commitments.
 That should add roughly $150 million per quarter to cash flow.
 Previously, cash flow had been estimated as high as $400 million before the one-time payments.
 So now the cash flow could run as high as $600 million before property sales and other special items.

 For a company whose enterprise value has fluctuated around the $10 to $12 billion area, that cash flow is inadequate.
 It is a big improvement over previous years.
 So celebrate the accomplishment.
 But management needs to keep going until annual cash flow is about half of the long-term debt or better.
 Otherwise, long-term investors need to celebrate from the sidelines because this will be primarily a trading stock for expert traders.
 Generally, stocks do not appreciate long-term without a sufficient cash flow amount supporting the price.
 That is especially true right now when declining commodity prices focus Mr. Market's attention on potentially declining future cash flow.